 - Focus on customer service.
 If you receive positive feedback about your service, post it!

-- The frequency of your posts is important.
-Too many and you will annoy your followers, too few and people will forget about you.
+- The frequency of your posts is essential.
+Too many and you will annoy your followers; too few and people will forget about you.
 Use the tools available on many of the social platforms to identify the next time to post.

 These are my list of 'sins of digital marketing,' what's yours?
 Leave me a comment or drop me a line on Twitter.